Neighborhood report

 Is Colorado Springs, CO safe?

-Colorado Springs, CO earns a NeighborScope crime grade of C, with a combined violent + property crime rate of 3,163 per 100k residents — in line with similarly sized US cities.
+Colorado Springs, CO earns a NeighborScope crime grade of C, with a combined violent + property crime rate of 3,684 per 100k residents — higher than similarly sized US cities.
 By this measure, Colorado Springs is near the national average.
 NeighborScope grades crime from the FBI Crime Data Explorer using a city-wide aggregate; for street-level patterns and recent incidents, use the NeighborScope app.

 What is the crime rate in Colorado Springs, CO?

-Per the FBI Crime Data Explorer, Colorado Springs reports a violent crime rate of 492 per 100,000 residents and a property crime rate of 2,671 per 100,000.
+Per the FBI Crime Data Explorer for 2025, Colorado Springs reports a violent crime rate of 685 per 100,000 residents and a property crime rate of 2,999 per 100,000.
 These are city-wide aggregates and reflect crime reported to law enforcement, not all crime that occurs.

 What schools are in Colorado Springs, CO?